The only plastic we need for travel.

 Also read: These Scented Candles Are Inspired by BTS & Their Songs

-Not only that, BTS has also been praised for using sign language in their new music video, proving that their music is truly for everyone.
-In relation, fans revealed that BTS has actually had sign language interpreters at some of their past concerts.
-As if all that wasn’t enough, the music video’s release in July made it extra special, as July is actually Disability Pride Month.
+Not only that, BTS was praised for using sign language in the music video, showing that their music truly speaks to everyone.
+In relation, fans revealed that BTS had sign language interpreters at some of their past concerts.
+As if all that wasn’t enough, the music video that was released in July made it extra special, as July is actually Disability Pride Month.

 In the world of K-pop idols, most singles come with their very own choreography.
 BTS is known for going all out in the dance department — and with a title like Permission to Dance, it was suspected to be a choreography-heavy song.